cognitedata/oryx/README.md

   Oryx v3 pushes results "down" instead of returning them "up" the chain of operators.
 The good thing with this change is that a handler can now continue processing the rest of the pipeline after catching an error.
 This was not possible in v2 / v1 where the `catch` operator had to abort processing and produce a result.
+- The log operator needs to be placed __after__ the handler you want it to log.
+E.g to log JSON decoded data you need to place it after `json`.
 - Http handlers take 2 generic types instead of 4.
 E.g `fetch<'TSource, 'TNext, 'TResult, 'TError>` now becomes `fetch<'TSource, 'TNext>` and the last two types can simply be removed from your code.
 - `ResponseError` is gone.
 You need to sub-class an exception instead.
 This means that the `'TError' type is also gone